wp-plugins/book-review/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.10 =
+Fixed issue with rating images not showing for PHP versions older than 5.3.0.

 = 2.1.9 =
 Added Review Box Border Width setting and removed tooltips from Book Review Settings page.